2023 Best General Biology Schools in Minnesota

 After completing their degree, biology graduates from Hamline carry an average student debtload of $24,912.

-Read full report on General Biology at Hamline University
+Full General Biology at Hamline University Report

 University of St Thomas Minnesota came in at #9 in this year’s edition of the Best General Biology Schools in Minnesota ranking.
-UST MN is a moderately-sized private not-for-profit school located in the city of Saint Paul.
+UST MN is a medium-sized private not-for-profit school located in the city of Saint Paul.

 On average, biology graduates from UST MN take out $25,485 in student loans while working on their degree.